dgt-nft/art-engine/README.md

 2. Visit our Github repo
 3. When deciding which specific attribute to work on/ create pull request for, check that there are no [open pull requests](https://github.com/dgt-nft/art-engine/pulls)(PR) with this specific file name and artwork template.
 It's OK to have multiple numbes of the same attribute; ie if there is a open PR for `background1#10` creating `background2#10` is fine.
 4. Create a fork of this repo on your github account
+5. On your fork, create a new branch that matches the name of the attribute that you are submitting (checking there is not an open PR already).
 5. Navigate to the folder in Layers ([https://github.com/rra22/art-engine/tree/main/layers](https://github.com/dgt-nft/art-engine)) which matches the layer name you have worked on
 Upload your file with the identical name to the template (must include layer name, number and #10)
 5. Submit and merge your attribute to the matching name on your fork (ie Hair_hat_ears_horns3#10, see https://github.com/endlessrollerblade/art-engine/commit/7c65154da514d09a41f9208aec099ad176a0c680)